emillia-q/pet-appetite-monitor/README.md

   Internal **RTC** that synchronizes with **NTP servers**.
 To prevent time drift, the device performs a scheduled daily re-synchronization at 3:00 AM.
 * **Empty Bowl Detection:**
   The program automatically stops the monitoring cycle when it detects that the bowl is empty (weight <= 2g), saving system resources.
+* **Deep Sleep:**
+  To lower power consumption, the device enters deep sleep mode when the bowl is considered empty after a meal or after 5 minutes of no activity (when the scale is in standby mode after powering on the device).

 ---